 The register is managed by the Family Information Service (FIS) Registering is voluntary but we would like to encourage as many of you as possible to register so that we can get as clear a picture as possible of the needs for support in Reading.

-This form is intended for completion by parents or carers of disabled children and young people and to register you must complete the online form which will allow you to provide us with details of your child or young person.
-We will be able to use your contact details to keep you up to date with developments in service provision and keep you up to date with the latest news including the SEND Local Offer newsletter and other relevant information for disabled children and young people.
-Section 10 of the Children Act 2004 provides the legal basis for partnerships working across local authorities, health authorities and other relevant parties; for example, parent forums.
+This form is intended for completion by parents or carers of the child or young person with SEND or the young person can also complete the form.
+To register you must complete the online form which will allow you to provide us with details of your child or young person.
+We will be able to use your contact details to keep you up to date with developments in service provision and keep you up to date with the latest news including the SEND Local Offer newsletter and other relevant information that supports children and young people with SEND.
+Section 10 of the Children Act 2004 provides the legal basis for partnerships working across local authorities, health authorities, and other relevant parties; for example, parent forums.
 These may be used for the planning and delivery of short breaks and other services.

 All information held on the Children & Young People’s Disabilities Register will be treated in the strictest confidence and is protected in accordance with the Data Protection Act 1998.

-Some information (this does not include personal information) may be shared with authorised personnel with Reading Borough Council for the purposes stated above.
+Some information (this does not include personal information) anonymized may be shared with authorised personnel with Reading Borough Council (RBC) or Brighter Futures for Children (BFfC) for the purposes stated above.
 You will have full access to the information that is held about your child and have the right to remove it at any time, by logging in to your account - My Account or by emailing email@example.com

-It is important that the database is kept up to date.
+It is voluntary to register, however, it is important that the database is kept up to date.
 Every 6-12 months you will be sent a reminder to check the information held about your child is current and accurate, and will be asked to make any amendments to your information that may have taken place, e.g. change of address, school.
-However you are able to sign in at any time to review or update your information.
+However, you are able to sign in at any time to review or update your information.